Outputs:

 - Comparison between the code module output and the report here https://www.orangatamariki.govt.nz/about-us/information-releases/statistics-about-how-we-work-with-children/.

-- the total number of distinct people who had ROC by financial years.
+- the total number of distinct people who had ROC by years.

-- the total number of FAR by financial years.
+- the total number of FAR by years.

-- the total number of distinct people who had FAR by financial years.
+- the total number of distinct people who had FAR by years.

 References & Contacts